 Duncan reportedly set forth on her latest journey through spacetime when she noticed a parliamentary painting in which Macdonald’s face had almost completely faded.

-While ultimately successful, the mission was briefly jeopardized when Duncan was unable to get her time machine, a decommissioned streetcar, to the 20 km/h required to activate the flux capacitor.
+While ultimately successful, the mission was briefly jeopardized when Duncan was unable to get her time machine, a decommissioned TTC streetcar, to the 20 km/h required to activate the flux capacitor.

-Since Duncan’s return to the 21st century, Macdonald’s journals make mention of a ‘trolley of some sort’ and ‘two strange women who looked like twins’, a vision Macdonald ultimately attributed ‘to the brandy’
+Since Duncan’s return to the 21st century, Macdonald’s journals make mention of a ‘trolley of some sort’ and ‘two strange women who looked like twins’, a vision Macdonald ultimately attributed ‘to the brandy’.

 This revelation helped corroborate Duncan’s testimony, which critics had claimed was ‘riddled with paradoxes’, specifically that Macdonald is now also the son of Confederation.